 Not only is the coast an open book of geological ages, but it is also saturated with layer upon layer of cultural history.

 - The Anishinaabeg (i.e. Algonkian-speaking peoples) have made this area their home for perhaps two thousand years.
 The names of many lakes, rivers, and bays along the coast witness their enduring presence.

 - The echoes of the fur trade – the coureurs de bois and the later voyageurs in their ten-meter-long NorthWest Co. canots du Maître – can still be heard.

 - The lumbermen who came in the late 19th C also left their mark, as did the fishing crews and the fishing stations they built on islands along the coast.

 In the photo below, we would paddle around that island in Black Bay to the west end of the Voyageur Channel and beach our canoe at a spot we now know as la Prairie des Français.
 We had paddled by the flat open area a few times but did not know the story.
-This is where the voyageurs would set up camp for the night after their one-day descent of the French River from Lake Nipissing!
-Toni Harting’s book The French River: Canoeing The River of the Stick Wavers alerted us to the history of the area and added an extra dimension to our “explorations”!
+This is where the voyageurs set up camp for the night after their one-day descent of the French River from Lake Nipissing!
+Toni Harting’s book The French River: Canoeing The River of the Stick Wavers alerted us to the area’s history and added an extra dimension to our “explorations”!

 Georgian Bay – A U.N.
 Biosphere Reserve Since 2004